1. The Vardhana dynasty is also called the ____________.

 Explanation: Xuanzang mentions Harsha as a devoted Mahayana Buddhist.

-53. Harsha organized great religious assemblies at:
+53. Harsha organized great religious assemblies at ____________.

 A) Prayag, Kannauj and Nalanda